eonist/HCCQR-lib/README.md

 12. write the QR-Reader that splits an image into color channels, then recombines them to make up 2 unique QR-Frames
 13. Test creating HCCQR, Test Reading HCCQR
 14. Test reading and writing in real world conditions.
 Mobile scan Mac-screen
+15. Find for src lib that creates QR-code, try to get the array of squares etc. 👈